MouadCherrat/Netflix_K-means/README.md

 - **Key Libraries**:
   - `pandas`, `numpy` for data preprocessing.
   - `sentence-transformers` for generating embeddings.
-  - `scikit-learn` for PCA and clustering.
+  - `scikit-learn` for PCA, clustering, classification, and feature selection.
   - `matplotlib`, `seaborn` for visualization.
+  - Custom implementation of the Firefly Algorithm.

 ---